alexch/codelikethis/public/lessons/git/git_intro.md

 git commit -m 'allow users to change their profile picture'
 ```

-Commit messages are important.
+Commit messages are important, and should describe **why** you made the changes.
 Think of them as journal entries -- without them you will be tracking *what* you changed, but not *why* you made the changes.

 # LAB: Make a shopping list (cont.)